muckiware/restic/README.md

 # muckiware/restic
-PHP client for restic backup tool
+PHP client for restic backup tool.
+This library provides a simple way to create and manage backups with restic.
+It uses repositories as storage for backups.

 # Requirements
 - PHP 8.1 or higher